 If you’re new to the Craft Beer scene, it might surprise you how many vegetarian and vegans there are here.

 While I am a meat eater (clearly, I put bacon in desserts), I did spend three years as a vegetarian.
-Mostly, this was a response to growing up on a farm and getting up close and person to the butchering process as well as the jarring realization of knowing the first name of my dinner.
+Mostly, this was a response to growing up on a farm and getting up close and personal to the butchering process as well as the jarring realization of knowing the first name of my dinner.
 It did, however, give me a profound respect for the food I eat and the farms that share that respect.

 I still eat vegan quite often, and there are some dishes, like lasagna, that I just think are just better in vegetarian form.

-My true and honest feeling about vegan cooking is that regardless of what your typical diet is, if you can’t cook a vegan meal that you love, you just aren’t that good of cook.
+My true and honest feeling about vegan cooking is that regardless of what your typical diet is if you can’t cook a vegan meal that you love, you just aren’t that good of a cook.
 Produce is amazing, you get to use all the grains, seeds and nuts that you want and by the way, for the most part beer is vegan.

 I first heard about Cashew Cream from this guy, and the idea was intriguing, given that I would have a much easier time giving up meat than sour cream and goat cheese.
 I like the idea of having a creamy element when I want to go non-dairy.
 This cashew cream was a really beautiful creamy addition to a vegan chili, when sour cream isn’t an option.
 I wanted to balance the sweetness so I added some acid and some spices, but feel free to experiment.
 This would also be a great place to add a little chipotle.